quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

 * Title and Atmosphere: Test the explanation or irony behind the work's title, or the specific atmosphere of the text.
 * Literary Context and Comparisons: Extract questions about the specific literary period or direct comparisons made between the author and other writers.
 * Deep Character Analysis: Focus on the psychological development of characters or their hidden motivations, not just their basic descriptions.
+* Author Biography & Context: You must extract questions about the author's life events that shaped their work, as well as specific differences between the author and similar writers mentioned in the text.
+* Non-literary Text Analysis (Neumělecký text): You must include at least one question targeting the functional style (funkční styl), stylistic procedure (slohový postup), or specific vocabulary of the non-literary text section.
+* Literary Terminology: You must test general definitions provided at the end of the study guides (e.g., epika, próza, satira).

 **4. STRICT JSON SCHEMA**
 Every object in the JSON array must possess exactly these keys, formatted precisely according to the rules below: